 Each year, The Fur-Bearers offers one Canadian a full scholarship (approximate value $2,500 USD) to complete the Beaver Institute’s training program.
 This is a self-paced program that can be completed at your own pace and is expected to be completed within one year.

 - The applicant must be a resident of Canada.

-- Applicants must include a brief description of their interest in the program and their plans to apply the knowledge gained in the course to real world applications in resolving human-beaver conflicts.
+- Applicants must include a description of their interest in the program and their plans to apply the knowledge gained in the course to real world applications in resolving human-beaver conflicts.

 - Applicants are expected to complete the program within 12 months of registration.

 - This program requires in-field construction efforts.
 Applicants should be comfortable in water, lifting heavy objects and using power tools.

 - Applicants must agree to the terms included in the scholarship application.

 Decisions will be made by The Fur-Bearers Scholarship Evaluation Committee and will be assessed on the commitment to resolving human-beaver conflicts, promoting coexistence with wildlife, practical application of the training, and completeness of the application.
 All decisions made by the evaluation committee are final.